devpi/devpi/doc/userman/devpi_commands.rst

       --local               create devpi settings in active virtualenv.
 All future invocations will use that location instead of the default as long as the virtualenv is active.
-      --set-cfg             create or modify pip/setuptools config files so pip/easy_install will pick up the current devpi index url.
-If a virtualenv is activated, only its pip config will be set.
+      --set-cfg             create or modify pip/setuptools/uv config files so pip/easy_install/uv will pick up the current devpi index url.
+If a virtualenv is activated, only its pip and uv config will be set.
       -t {yes,no,auto}, --pip-set-trusted {yes,no,auto}
                             when used in conjunction with set-cfg, also set matching pip trusted-host setting for the provided